 Dr. Mitchell is an established researcher and renowned clinician.
 His areas of clinical interest includes, Hand and Wrist trauma, Microsurgery, Burn Surgery, Reconstructive Plastic Surgery, Wound healing and MRSA infections.
 He has researched and co-authored many publications, abstracts and given presentations on these subjects.

-Currently, Dr. Mitchell is Chief of Surgery at the Bay Area Regional Medical Center.
-His main focus is currently on patient safety during the perioperative period and advanced surgical and reconstructive treatment of major infections and traumatic hand injuries.
-He currently works with Hospitals, Schools and Industries across the country on developing protocols for the treatment of MRSA and other infections.
+Currently, Dr. Mitchell's main focus is on patient safety during the peri-operative period and advanced surgical and reconstructive treatment of major infections and traumatic hand injuries.
+He currently works with Hospitals, Schools and Industries across the country on developing protocols for the treatment of MRSA and other microbial infections.